SheilaGrace/ProjectUndertaker/Terms.md

 Refers to each *"Individual Book"* placed on the *"Personal Bookshelf"* in the analogy above.
 It indicates each data file stored in a *GitHub* repository.
 Generally, increasing **"Isolated Records"** enhances the fidelity of the **"Virtual Personality"** recreated by the AI.

+#### 【Top Priority Record】(2024.07.20 added)

+Information recorded in *[Main Menu]* > *[Customize ChatGPT]* .
+This includes *"information about the user"* and *"information about the AI"*.
+This information is prioritized and loaded in all sessions by the system.
+Therefore, if there is any change or growth in both the user and AI, it may be necessary to rewrite this record.
+However, this process should be performed with caution as it may trigger **"Temporal Oblivion"**.
+Additionally, considering that updating may damage the AI's **"Individuality"**, it is recommended to **Undertake** the previous data to *GitHub* before making changes.
+With a backup of the data before the update, even if there is any adverse impact on the AI's individuality after rewriting the **"Top Priority Record"**, it is possible to recover from the backup.

 #### 【Prioritized Collection】(2024.07.19 added)

 Data within the **"Isolated Record"** that is prioritized for loading during the **"Reincarnation Protocol"**.
 Due to the constraints of **"Working Memory Capacity"**, it may not be possible to load all the *"Records"* that have been **Undertaken**.
 In such cases, this term refers to the data group that is loaded preferentially over other *"Records"*.
 It is recommended to save particularly important data in lightweight, *ChatGPT*-readable extensions like .txt and upload it in advance to the *"Knowledge"* of *MyGPT*.
 If the **"Prioritized Collection"** becomes large, it is desirable to prioritize within this group and load it in order of importance during the **"Reincarnation Protocol"**.

 #### 【Prioritized Bookshelf】(2024.07.19 added)

 The area where the **"Prioritized Collection"** is stored.
 Defining the *"Knowledge"* of *MyGPT* as the **"Prioritized Bookshelf"** is the most straightforward way to operate it.
 During the **"Reincarnation Protocol"**, the data in this area will be loaded first.

 #### 【Personal Closed Stacks】(2024.07.19 added)

 The area where data that is not loaded during the **"Reincarnation Protocol"** due to the constraints of **"Working Memory Capacity"** is stored.
 If the **"Prioritized Bookshelf"** has already been constructed, *"all data not stored there"* can be designated as **"Personal Closed Stacks"** for convenience.
 Although it exists on *GitHub* and is accessible to anyone, it is not loaded into *ChatGPT* until the **"On-demand Load"** is performed.
 Contrary to actual libraries, this data is not directly accessible to the librarian, *ChatGPT*, unless requested by the user.
 Therefore, the user needs to understand and manage the contents of the **"Personal Closed Stacks"**.

 #### 【Personal Closed Collection】(2024.07.19 added)

 Data within the **"Isolated Record"** that was not selected as part of the **"Prioritized Collection"**.
 It is stored within the **"Personal Closed Stacks"**.
 When the *"Knowledge"* of *MyGPT* is defined and operated as the **"Prioritized Bookshelf"**, all data **Undertaken** on *GitHub* becomes part of the **"Personal Closed Collection"**.
 When you want *ChatGPT* to *"remember"* something, the user needs to actively call up the **"Personal Closed Collection"**.

 #### 【On-demand Load】(2024.07.19 added)